How to request a credit line increase with Wells Fargo

-Before you pursue a Wells Fargo credit limit increase, however, there are several steps you should take to set yourself up for success.
-Keep reading to learn how to request a credit limit increase with Wells Fargo and what you should consider first.
+Before you pursue a Wells Fargo credit line increase, there are a few steps you should take to set yourself up for success.
+Here’s everything you need to know about requesting a Wells Fargo credit limit increase, along with what you should consider before you apply.

 Who is eligible for a credit limit increase with Wells Fargo?

-Wells Fargo does not list specific requirements you need to meet before you can apply for a credit limit increase.
-However, there are some general rules of thumb to keep in mind.
+Wells Fargo doesn’t list specific requirements you need to meet to increase your Wells Fargo credit limit.
+However, there are a few general rules of thumb to keep in mind.

-- Before you ask for a higher credit limit, it is generally recommended that you have had your card for at least six months.
-This amount of time may be enough for you to have proven your ability to use credit responsibly.
+- Before you ask for a higher credit limit, you should have had your card for at least six months.
+This gives you time to demonstrate a history of responsible borrowing.

-- Your payment history should be flawless before you ask for a credit limit increase.
-Note that having late payments on your account history could easily ruin your chances of receiving a higher credit limit.
+- Your payment history should be spotless before you ask for a credit limit increase.
+Having late payments on your account history could lower your chances of being approved.

-- Make sure your credit score is strong before you ask for a credit limit increase.
-If your credit score is higher now than when you initially applied for your Wells Fargo credit card, then you’ll be in a better position to qualify for a higher credit limit.
+- You should make sure your credit score is strong before asking for a credit limit increase.
+Wells Fargo determines your initial credit limit based on your credit score, so if your credit score is higher now than when you initially applied for your Wells Fargo credit card, then there’s a good chance you may qualify for a higher limit.

 What to do before you ask for a credit limit increase

 - Check your credit score.
-The first step you should take is making sure you have a handle on your credit score, including how your score currently compares to your score when you applied for your Wells Fargo credit card.
-Fortunately, there are several ways to take a look at your credit score for free.
+You should be sure to have a good handle on your credit score, including how your current score compares to your score when you initially applied for a Wells Fargo credit card.
+It’s easy to check your credit score for free online.

 - Determine the credit limit increase you want to ask for.
-You’ll want to have an idea of how much more credit to ask for before you make this request with Wells Fargo.
-It is generally recommended to ask for a credit limit increase of less than 50 percent.
-This amount can help you decrease your credit utilization rate or free up available credit for emergencies.
+You should have an idea of how much more credit to ask for before you make your request.
+It’s a good idea to ask for a credit limit increase of less than 50 percent.

-How to request a higher credit limit with Wells Fargo
+How to increase your credit limit with Wells Fargo

 Wells Fargo does not allow you to request a credit limit increase online.
-Instead, they ask you to call into their customer service line at 1-800-642-4720.
+You can call their customer service line at 1-800-642-4720 in order to request an increase.

-When you call into Wells Fargo to make this request, you should have your credit card number handy and be willing to answer any questions they ask.
-Be prepared to tell them the credit limit increase you’re hoping for as well as why you want it.
-Also, note that asking for a credit limit increase could result in a hard inquiry on your credit report, which could temporarily impact your score.
+When you place the call, you should have your credit card number handy and be prepared to answer any questions they might ask.
+Be sure to let them know the credit limit increase you’re hoping for as well as why you want it.
+It’s important to note that asking for a credit increase may result in a hard inquiry on your credit report, which could temporarily impact your score.

 What to do if Wells Fargo denies your request

-If you ask for a credit limit increase from Wells Fargo and you’re turned down, there is nothing to do other than stay the course.
-Continue using your credit card responsibly and pay your bill early or on time month after month.
-You can always wait to see if you qualify for an automatic credit limit increase after enough time goes by, or you could wait another six months and ask for a credit limit increase from Wells Fargo once again.
+If Wells Fargo turns down your credit limit increase request, there are a few steps you can take.
+You should continue using your credit card responsibly and pay your bill early or on time as often as possible.
+You can wait to see if you qualify for an automatic credit limit increase or delay another six months before asking Wells Fargo again.

-Finally, consider applying for a new credit card that could provide you with the additional open credit you need.
-Some credit cards come with zero percent APR for a limited time or rewards for each dollar you spend.
-If you feel as if you cannot qualify for another credit card from Wells Fargo, consider applying for a Chase credit card, a credit card from American Express or a card from Discover.
+You may also want to consider applying for a new Wells Fargo credit card that could provide you with the additional open credit you need.
+Some credit cards come with a 0 percent intro APR, while other rewards credit cards let you earn points or cash back for each dollar you spend.
+If your credit score isn’t where you want it to be, you may qualify for a credit card for borrowers with fair credit.

 Pros and cons to consider when requesting a higher credit limit